kroman8675/azure-network-protocols/README.md

 <img width="1440" alt="Screenshot 2025-05-02 at 9 38 39 AM" src="https://github.com/user-attachments/assets/b1118729-bee3-497e-9b7f-a75e67b0b574" />

 Go into the Azure website if not already, select the Linux VM.
 On the left side click the Networking down arrow then Networking Settings.
-Under Rules, click the trashcan for our NSG and select Yes for deleting the security rule.
+Under Rules, click the trashcan for our NSG and select Yes for deleting our security rule.

 <img width="1440" alt="Screenshot 2025-05-02 at 9 42 44 AM" src="https://github.com/user-attachments/assets/81e59704-45be-4d0f-95e1-3f9978840cca" />